 Along with personal learning, we increase the amount of environmental learning by considering the place we are travelling through, its role in the world and how we fit in.
 Discussions consider land management, water use, climate and the changing future world.

 The Outdoor Education and Health and Physical Education Departments work closely together at Year 10.
 Students can choose from one of four Physical Education subject options, including one with a strong focus on Outdoor Education.
 Students engage with content that draws from the National Training Package in Outdoor Recreation while also building knowledge in Environmental Education.

 Senior Years- VET Certificate II in Outdoor Recreation

 As part of the Inner Melbourne VET cluster CBC students in both VCE and VCAL can select the VET Certificate II in Outdoor Recreation Course.
 Like all VET courses this is run externally on a Wednesday afternoon.
 The course explores working in the Outdoor Recreation field.
 There are a number of great employment and travel options in Outdoor Recreation, from working in Ski Resorts to Adventure and Travel Guiding.
 The course develops practical outdoor skills and valuable workplace skills and knowledge.
 Students complete the course with level two proficiency and experience in a range of outdoor activities.

-In addition to the core curriculum all CBC boys have additional options to recreate outdoors including an annual Father and Son Camp, the Great Victorian Bike Ride and a Mount Buller Ski Trip.
+In addition to the core curriculum all CBC students have additional options to recreate outdoors including an annual Great Victorian Bike Ride and a Mount Buller Ski Trip.